-§130.55 Sexual abuse in the third degree.
+§ 130.55 Sexual abuse in the third degree.

-Aperson is guilty of sexual abuse in the third degree when he or she subjects another person to sexual contact without the latter's consent; except that in any prosecution under this section, it is an affirmative defense that
+A person is guilty of sexual abuse in the third degree when they subject another person to sexual contact without the latter's consent; except that in any prosecution under this section, it is an affirmative defense that

-- (a) such other person's lack of consent was due solely to incapacity to consent by reason of being less than seventeen years old, and - (b) such other person was more than fourteen years old, and - (c) the defendant was less than five years older than such other person.

-Sexual abuse in the third degree is a class B misdemean or.
+- 1) such other person's lack of consent was due solely to incapacity to consent by reason of being less than seventeen years old, and - 2) such other person was more than fourteen years old, and - 3) the defendant was less than five years older than such other person.
+Sexual abuse in the third degree is a class B misdemeanor.

-§130.60 Sexual abuse in the second degree.
+§ 130.60 Sexual abuse in the second degree.

-Aperson is guilty of sexual abuse in the second degree when he or she subjects another person to sexual contact and when such other person is:
+A person is guilty of sexual abuse in the second degree when they subject another person to sexual contact and when such other person is:

-- 1. Incapable of consent by reason of some factor other than being less than seventeen years old; or - 2.
-Less than fourteen years old.
+- 1) Incapable of consent by reason of some factor other than being less than seventeen years old; or - 2) Less than fourteen years old.